AbdallahBaddour/claude-skills-setup/README.md

 ### Skill Priority

-If a skill exists in both GitHub and local directories with the same name:
+If a skill exists in both GitHub and custom directories with the same name:
-- Local skills are copied **after** GitHub skills
+- Custom skills are copied **after** GitHub skills
-- Local skills will override GitHub skills
+- Custom skills will override GitHub skills

+This allows you to customize or extend GitHub skills for your team's specific needs.

 ## References